Following is dad's 1947-48 manuscript:

-It has taken me years to reflect upon these recollections.
+It has taken me years to boldly reflect upon these recollections.
 Finally all the dots seem to connect more logically.
 Mom and dad both were "played" or "strung along".
-Likely even lied to, about publishing dad's tiresome publishing efforts.
-His publisher must have kept them both fooled-- Likely saying: "success is immanent" -To continuously edit dad's manuscript for how many years?
-To prevent him from writing a simpler journalistic diary?
+Likely even lied to, about publishing dad's tiresomely typed, paper manuscript.
+His publisher must have kept them both fooled-- Likely saying: "...success is immanent..."
+To continuously edit dad's manuscript for how many years?
+To prevent him from publishing a simpler journalistic diary?
 An offer he could not refuse?
-I'm sure the publisher kept misdirecting dad's editing work, which continued throughout my childhood.
-Even though he had some education in journalism.
+I'm sure the publisher kept misdirecting dad's editing work, which continued throughout my childhood, even though he had some college education in journalism.
 Decades passed us by.
 Dad never made a cent on this book.
-His 'publisher' forced him to shift it into a silly war drama.
+His 'publisher' forced him to distort it into a silly war drama, because emotionality was selling so well!
 Except dad didn't even like writing silly dramas.
-Go figure.
-Deception rules our world and always has.
-This is my humble opinion.
+Deception rules our world and always has; and, it is this sort of undue manipulation which we can liberate ourselves from.